ForgingAntiquity/forgingantiquity.github.io/forgeries.md

 We provide here a list of those fake papyri and related manuscripts which have come to the notice of the project so far, as a resource for those who are interested in the topic.
 The table below may be sorted and filtered, or items searched for.
 A [description](#Description) of the table and its fields may be found below the table, along with a [bibliography of works cited](#Bibliography).
 A [full description of the typology](/typology) is also available.

 In accordance with the general parameters of the Forging Antiquity project, the list below consists of forgeries from (or allegedly from) Egypt on papyrus and related material (ostraca, tablets, etc).
 It thus largely excludes (a) epigraphic forgeries; and (b) forgeries from locations other than Egypt.
-For this reason it does not include texts such as the post-2002 "Dead Sea Scroll-like" fragments which are well covered by <a href="https://lyingpen.com">other projects</a>.
-This list largely consists of those forgeries which have been published, mentioned in print, or featured in online reposititories.
+For this reason it does not include texts such as the post-2002 “Dead Sea Scroll-like” fragments which are well covered by <a href="https://lyingpen.com">other projects</a>.
+This list largely consists of those forgeries which have been published, mentioned in print, or featured in online repositories.
 We are aware that there are many more papyrus forgeries in collections throughout the world, and would be very grateful to receive information on them (and also images of them, if possible).
 Please send information on such fakes to <a href="mailto:malcolm@forgingantiquity.com">malcolm@forgingantiquity.com</a>.

 <style>
 .controls {